October 28, 2017

 Below us at the back, the Ticino River enters the lake from the Magadino Plain.
 Closer to us, the Maggia River enters the lake from the Maggia Delta at Locarno/Ascona

 Below are the Brissago Islands (Isole di Brissago).
-Across the Lake is Monte di Gambarogno, where we have also done several hikes.
+Across the Lake is Monte Gambarogno, where we have also done several hikes.

-Isole di Brissago
+Close-up look at the Isole di Brissago

 Heading down to Brissago, we can see the first houses we will pass by (bottom left)